Skip to main content

 Main article image

-Durres is the second largest city in Albania and one of the fastest-growing real estate markets in all of Southeastern Europe.
-Buying property in Durres is attracting more and more foreign investors – especially from Italy, Germany, Poland and the Scandinavian countries – who see huge potential for value growth and attractive rental yields.
+Durres is Albania’s second-largest city and one of the fastest-growing real estate markets in all of Southeastern Europe.
+Buying property in Durres is attracting more and more foreign investors — especially from Italy, Germany, Poland, and the Scandinavian countries — who see enormous potential for value growth and attractive rental returns.

 Durrës is emerging as the undisputed investment leader on the Adriatic.
-In 2025, thanks to monumental infrastructure projects and growing foreign capital interest, buying property in Durrës has ceased to be merely an alternative to expensive Croatia or Greece – it has become a priority target for investors seeking high returns (ROI) and prestige.
+In 2025, thanks to monumental infrastructure projects and growing interest from foreign capital, buying property in Durrës has ceased to be merely an alternative to expensive Croatia or Greece – it has become a priority destination for investors seeking high ROI and prestige.

-At Globihome, collaborating with local experts, we analyze real estate markets around the world.
+At Globihome, working with local experts, we analyze real estate markets around the world.
 Below we present all the most important information you need to know if you are planning to buy an apartment in Durres in 2026.
-At the end of the article you will find contact details for a local expert we recommend, who can prepare current property listings in Durres.
+At the end of the article, you will find contact details for our recommended local expert, who can prepare current property listings in Durres.

 Why buy property in Durres?

-Is it worth investing in real estate in Durres?
+Is it worth investing in property in Durres?
 Our analysis clearly points to positive prospects.
-Investments in real estate in Albania offer a unique combination of low entry prices, dynamic value growth and high rental yields.
+Investments in real estate in Albania offer a unique combination of low entry prices, dynamic value growth, and high rental profitability.

-Modern white villas with private pools and greenery in a seaside development in Durres, an attractive investment property in Albania
+Modern white villas with private pools and greenery in a seaside estate in Durres, an attractive investment property in Albania

-Durres – key benefits of real estate investment:
+Durres – key benefits of investing in property:

 • Property price growth of 56-73% over the last 5 years (from 2020 to 2025)

-• Annual value growth at 10-15% – one of the highest in Europe
+• Annual value growth of 10-15% – one of the highest in Europe

-• No restrictions for foreigners when purchasing apartments and houses
+• No restrictions for foreigners when buying apartments and houses

-• Low transaction costs: 3-4% of the property's value
+• Low transaction costs: 3-4% of the property value

-• Strategic location – 30 km from Tirana and direct ferry connections to Italy
+• Strategic location – 30 km from Tirana and direct ferry connections with Italy

-• Prospect of Albania joining European Union – potential increase in property value
+• Prospect of Albania joining the European Union – potential increase in property value

-Albania is on the list of countries applying to join the EU, which analysts say could bring a rise in property prices of even 40–60% over the coming years.
-Properties in Durres therefore represent not only a source of passive rental income, but also a promising long-term investment.
+Albania is on the list of EU candidate countries, which according to analysts could bring property price growth of as much as 40-60% in the coming years.
+Properties in Durres therefore are not only a source of passive rental income, but also a promising long-term investment.

 Durrës in numbers: tourism and demand in 2026

 Albania is no longer a “hidden destination”.
-According to INSTAT, in 2025, 12,466,038 foreign visitors entered Albania, which represents an increase compared to 2024.
-For the real estate market this is crucial, as Durrës is one of the main beneficiaries of the “sea & city break” movement.
+According to INSTAT, in 2025, 12,466,038 foreigners entered Albania, which means an increase compared to 2024.
+For the property market, this is key, because Durrës is one of the main beneficiaries of the “sea & city break” traffic.

-At the same time, access to financing in the economy is increasing – the Bank of Albania indicated that credit to the private sector grew on average by about 16% y/y in 2025, and banks were easing lending conditions.
-This does not mean that most transactions in Durrës are mortgage-financed (many purchases are still cash), but: domestic demand is also at work, not just foreign buyers.
+At the same time, access to financing in the economy is growing – the Bank of Albania indicated that credit to the private sector grew by an average of around 16% y/y in 2025, and banks were easing lending conditions.
+This does not mean that most transactions in Durrës are financed by loans (there are still many cash purchases), but: domestic demand is also at work, not just foreign demand.

-Modern white villa with private pool and terrace, attractive property in Durres, Albania
+Modern white villa with a private pool and terrace, attractive property in Durres, Albania

 Property prices in Durres 2026 – current Globihome analysis